mentainha/m3o/README.md

 - **🆓 Free to start** - It's a simple pay as you go model and everything is priced per request.
 Top up your account and start making calls.
 - **🚫 Anti AWS Billing** - Don't get lost in a sea of infinite cloud billing.
 We show you exactly what you use and don't hide any of the costs.
 - **✔️ Open Source Software** - Built on an open source foundation and services which anyone can contribute to with a simple PR.

+## Rationale

+AWS is a fairly complex beast which makes it hard for new developers to get started.
+In the past we needed VMs and file storage, but today with the Jamstack and other modern development models, the building blocks we're looking for are changing.
+They're mostly now third party APIs.
+M3O is looking to aggregate all those third party APIs into a single uniform offering with a slick new dev UX.

 ## Services